fakedrtom/oncogemini/README.md

 In this example case, the `--maxNorm` and `--minNorm` parameters would be applied to the A2 sample.

-### truncal
+### *truncal*
 The *truncal* tool recovers variants that appear to be present in all included tumor samples, but absent from all normal samples.
+A normal sample muct be included for the *truncal* tool to work.
 By default it will require that the allele frequency of any variant be 0 in the normal samples, but greater than that in all tumor samples.
 These requirements can be adjusted with the following usage options:

 ```
 optional arguments: